vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/127/07_dvitA_yadIM.md

 I take mathnántaḥ in c as a pun on √math ‘steal’ (referring to the Bhṛgus’ theft of fire; see Narten, KlSch.
 23-24) and ‘churn, rub’, a common word for the production of the fire on the ritual ground.

 The identity of the “dear coverings” is not clear.
-Ge suggest, for example, that they are what keep Agni within the kindling sticks, WG that they are everything a fire burning in a field would incorporate in itself.
+Geldner suggest, for example, that they are what keep Agni within the kindling sticks, WG that they are everything a fire burning in a field would incorporate in itself.
 Since Agni is identified as the holder (dharṇí-) of goods in e, I wonder if the coverings are the enclosure itself -- though what this means physically I’m not sure.

 On the isolated precative vaniṣīṣṭa see Narten (SigAor.
 236-37), who points out that its object is also a hapax and considers it an “Augenblicksbildung des Dichters.”
 The “wise one” (médhira-) is probably Agni himself, as often, and the med. form of the verb would support this identification.